Yewchi/vulft/RESULTS.md

 	Bottom river bounty is ignored.

-	The top bounty rune is not picked up.
+	The top river bounty rune is not picked up.

 ### 3:00
 	Same action as 0:00